iamchandanchaudhary/Java-DSA/README.md

 # DSA-with-Java
 Welcome to the comprehensive repository dedicated to learning DSA with Java in depth.
-This repository covers not just the basics but dives deep into the intricacies of DSA to ensure that we emerge with a solid foundation and deep understanding of the most popular Skill in the world.
+This repository covers not just the basics but dives deep into the intricacies of DSA to ensure that we emerge with a solid foundation and deep understanding of the most popular skill in the world.

 ## Topics Included
 - Array